irrationalpie7/fandom-scripts/tampermonkey/README.md

 The script may take a moment to load, since it has to fetch the content of the full-work page so that it can count the number of words in each chapter.
 This will not necessarily match AO3's word counts precisely.
 I'm using [this word counting implementation](https://github.com/byn9826/words-count), though the version I'm using may not be 100% up-to-date.

+## Bookmark fic info

+The [Bookmark fic info user script (install)](https://github.com/irrationalpie7/fandom-scripts/raw/main/tampermonkey/bookmark-fic-info.pub.user.js) automatically includes links to a work or series title as well as author(s) when creating or updating an AO3 bookmark.
+This should work any time there's any sort of blurb-style info about the work on the page (though if it's an anonymous work, it'll list the author as "Anonymous" without a link).
+I'm not sure about mystery works, I didn't have one handy to test.

+If there's already text in the AO3 bookmark, it'll append the title/author info to the end of an existing bookmark.
+In order to not do that again each time you edit your ao3 bookmark, it won't do that if the bookmark already contains a link with the title.

+If you would like to use this as a bookmarklet rather than installing it as a userscript:
+1. Copy everything starting at the line that goes `/* javascript: (() => { */` (currently line 13) to the line that goes `/* autopopulateWorkInfo(document.querySelector("#bookmark-form"));})(); */` (currently line 95), inclusive, into a file
+2. Remove the `/*` and `*/` from *only the new first and last lines mentioned in step 1*
+3. Copy the whole thing into the url for the bookmarklet
+4. Use the bookmarklet once you've got the create/edit bookmark form open

+I found this source helpful in [understanding bookmarklets](https://www.freecodecamp.org/news/what-are-bookmarklets/), though note that it is aimed at writing them rather than using them.

 ## Unglitchify text

 The [Unglitchify text user script (install)](https://github.com/irrationalpie7/fandom-scripts/raw/main/tampermonkey/unglitchify.pub.user.js) cleans up glitchy characters from text on ao3.
 This is specifically referring to text like "P̶̳̘̗̚͜r̸̬̤͝o̷̱̖̰̐̽̀t̴͍̲̦̞̀́͝e̷̹̥̭̦͌c̶̘̣̲͂̒̐͝ͅt̶̥͎̅" ("Protect").
 The implementation is inspired by this [other online tool to remove glitchy text](https://cable.ayra.ch/zalgo/).